natashaclerkin/bia-MS3/README.md

 ## Content and Media
-The Bia logo and main content for the site was created by myself however brand profile descriptions and recipes as well as their images were obtained from their own websites or Roz Purcell's Natural Born Feeder recipes.
+The Bia logo and main content for the site were created by myself however brand profile descriptions and recipes as well as their images, were obtained from their own websites or Roz Purcell's Natural Born Feeder recipes.

 - Lifeforce brand description & logo - [Lifeforce Website](www.lifeforce.ie)
 - Dr Coy's brand description & logo - [Dr Coy's Website](wwww.drcoys.ie)